taiki-e/install-action/README.md

 ### Security on other installation methods

 See the linked documentation for information on security when installed using [snap](https://snapcraft.io/docs) or [cargo-binstall](https://github.com/cargo-bins/cargo-binstall#faq).

-The default fallback (cargo-binstall) is often affected by GitHub's API rate limits, so we pass the `${{ github.token }}` to cargo-binstall.
-Disabling the cargo-binstall fallback prevent passing token so helps enhance security.

 See the [Supported tools section](#supported-tools) for how to ensure that fallback is not used.